 Today, March 8, is International Working Women's Day.
-To celebrate this important day we are publishing an article which was first published in issue Number 5 of 'In difesa del marxismo', the theoretical magazine of the Italian Marxist journal FalceMartello, under the title "L'emancipazione femminile in Russia prima e dopo la rivoluzione".
-Part Two will be published shortly.
-(March 8, 2004)
+To celebrate this important day we are publishing an article on women and the Russian Revolution.
+It shows how that single event did more for women than any other struggle that had come before it and indeed after as well.
+First published (July 18, 2002) in issue Number 5 of 'In difesa del marxismo', the theoretical magazine of the Italian Marxist journal FalceMartello.

 The 1917 October Russian Revolution was the most important event in the struggle for the emancipation of women in Russian history.
 To understand this event, makes it easier to understand the evolution of the women's liberation movement up to the present day.
 But there is more to it than that.
 The experience of the marvellous struggle of Bolshevik women is full of vital lessons for us, for it is an example of the most effective way of overcoming women's oppression.